IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:XX.1.1.4.1 Event Handling Requirements

-In Table 1:XX.1.1.4.1-1, the Received Event shows the context events defined in this profile.
-For each received event, Context Key specifies the context of the event and Resources specifies the FHIR resources used in the given context for the expected behavior.
+In Table 1:XX.1.1.4.1-1, for each Received Event, Context Key specifies the contexts in the received event and Resources specifies the FHIR resources used in the given context.

-The Evidence Creator shall support handling all events defined in Table 1:XX.1.1.1.4-1.
-The Evidence Creator shall support all required behaviors (“R” in Optionality).
-The Evidence Creator may support suggested behaviors ("S" in Optionality).
+The Evidence Creator shall support all Behaviors shown as “R” in Optionality.
+The Evidence Creator may support suggested behaviors ("O" in Optionality).

 **Table 1:XX.1.1.4.1-1**: Event Handling Requirements